1.1 Definition and Presentation

-- Similar to hotel rooms: single rooms, single or shared bathroom.
+- Similar to hotel rooms: single rooms without kitchen, single or shared bathroom.

 A common aspect to both structures is the presence of shared facilities which can be accessed by all students living there.
 Generally, those consist of both places for pleasure and for work/study.

 Student housing is a subsegment of the real estate market and represents an attractive investment.
 Indeed, investment volumes in the sector have grown considerably in recent years, increasing by 135% between 2014 and 2019 [Savills].
 The market is expected to benefit from growing internationalization, changing students’ expectations and living habits.
 Indeed, in the past few years students have been moving around the world more than ever, so much so that in 2017 over 5 million students studied abroad.